CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/getting-started-v2.md

    ![](./media/pp-10.png)

-1. Change the environment to the new environmnet, where the name will be in the format RAG**X**ENV.
+1. Change the environment to the new environmnet, where the name will be in the format ENVRAG**X**.
 Keep the tab open as you will be using this in further exercises.

    ![](./media/pp-11-up.png)

+   >**Note:** Here **X** is the number of your environmnet, it may be any number.

 1. Keep this browser tab open, you will be using this further.